jfly/nix-autoformatting-talk/src/main.typ

 Try it! #text(0.9em)[```console nix run github:jfly/nix-autoformatting-talk#demos/nixvim```]

-If you use some other IDE, consider implementing a `nix_flake_fmt` plugin for it!
+If you use some other IDE, consider implementing a similar plugin for it!
 Feel free to reach out if you have any questions.

 - #link("mailto:jeremyfleischman@gmail.com")